proff/teamcity-cachedSubversion/README.md

 # Additional Agent Side Parameters

 * cachedSubversion.disabled - if parameter exists, than agent will be used original url
+* cachedSubversion.cli.disabled - by default plugin used command line tools if found.
+This setting allows use bundled svnkit instead of cli tools
 * cachedSubversion.cachePath - local or network path to all repositories cache
 * cachedSubversion.cachePath.{name} - local or network or http path to specific repository cache.
 Overrides *cachedSubversion.cachePath* parameter